 Lebanon is a mosaic piece.
 All the diversity we have is what makes us a beautiful country.
 All we miss is a bit of rule of law and we could be even better!

-My name is Poliana Geha and I recently joined FNF Lebanon and Syria as a Project Manager.
-I hold a Master's Degree in Politics and Communications from the London School of Economics and Political Science (LSE) and a Bachelor's Degree in Public Administration and Media and Communications from the American University of Beirut (AUB).
-My research and career interest include notions of media reform, participatory democracy, women's political participation, social change, identity politics and electoral behavior.
+I joined FNF Lebanon and Syria as a Project Manager in July 2017.
+I hold a Master's Degree in Political Communicationsfrom the London School of Economics and Political Science (LSE) and a Bachelor's Degree in Public Administration and Media and Communications from the American Univeristy of Beirut (AUB).
+My research and career interests include notions of media reform, participatory democracy, women's political particiation, social change and electoral behavior.

 Freedom, for me, is embracing who we really are as human beings and having the courage to think, speak and act the way we see fit.
-Living in a city like Beirut often makes it difficult to do that, but I join FNF with a positive outlook and a belief that we, as citizens, can build that courage together.
+Living in a city like Beirut often makes it difficult to do that, but I joined FNF witha positive outlook and a belief that we, as citiizens, can build that courage together.

 Abir Al Halabi